Jones leads No. 19 Memphis against UAB - WTOP News

 Birmingham, Alabama; Sunday, 5 p.m.
 EST

-BOTTOM LINE: No. 19 Memphis plays the UAB Blazers after David Jones scored 32 points in Memphis’ 81-79 loss to the Tulane Green Wave.
+BOTTOM LINE: No. 19 Memphis takes on the UAB Blazers after David Jones scored 32 points in Memphis’ 81-79 loss to the Tulane Green Wave.

-The Blazers are 8-3 in home games.
-UAB ranks fourth in the AAC in rebounding averaging 38.5 rebounds.
-Yaxel Lendeborg leads the Blazers with 8.9 boards.
+The Blazers have gone 8-3 at home.
+UAB is 5-3 in one-possession games.

-The Tigers are 4-2 in conference play.
-Memphis is third in the AAC scoring 81.2 points per game and is shooting 46.6%.
+The Tigers have gone 4-2 against AAC opponents.
+Memphis has a 4-3 record in games decided by less than 4 points.

-TOP PERFORMERS: Eric Gaines is scoring 12.3 points per game and averaging 4.1 rebounds for the Blazers.
-Daniel Ortiz is averaging 1.8 made 3-pointers over the last 10 games for UAB.
+TOP PERFORMERS: Eric Gaines is averaging 12.3 points, 4.7 assists and 2.4 steals for the Blazers.
+Yaxel Lendeborg is averaging 14.4 points over the last 10 games for UAB.

-Jones is averaging 21.7 points, 6.8 rebounds and 1.7 steals for the Tigers.
-Jahvon Quinerly is averaging 14.6 points and 4.7 assists over the last 10 games for Memphis.
+Jones is shooting 37.0% from beyond the arc with 2.3 made 3-pointers per game for the Tigers, while averaging 21.7 points, 6.8 rebounds and 1.7 steals.
+Jahvon Quinerly is shooting 45.5% and averaging 14.6 points over the last 10 games for Memphis.

 LAST 10 GAMES: Blazers: 8-2, averaging 80.2 points, 39.0 rebounds, 13.7 assists, 7.0 steals and 3.9 blocks per game while shooting 45.0% from the field.
 Their opponents have averaged 74.0 points per game.